entando/entando-docs/vuepress/docs/ecr/ecr-bundle-filters.md

 Behind the scenes, filtering is done using the label-based filtering provided out of the box from Kubernetes.

-To enable filtering of a bundle, the custom-resource recodesenting the bundle on the Entando Cluster needs to codesent the correct labels.
-Note that the important part of the label is the key, as the actual value is not considered for filtering purposes.
+To enable filtering of a bundle, the custom-resource representing the bundle on the Entando Cluster needs to contain the correct labels.
+An important note on the values to add the the `labels` field, even if to correctly define a label in a k8s resource both the key and the value are required, from an Entando point of view only the key part of the label is used for filtering.
+The value could be set to anything, but our reccomendation is to use `"true"` for clarity and simplicity.

 ### Supported labels keys are: